TBCMdev/Ember/README.md

 ```
 string response = ask("Enter your age: ")

-print("Converting to int...")
+log("Converting to int...")

-print(toint(response, true)) # True specifies that if something went wrong, we return -1 with no errors.
+log(toint(response, true)) # True specifies that if something went wrong, we return -1 with no errors.
 ```